 \section{The gap between algorithmic stability and copyright}

-So far, we provided a technical comparison between existing notions in the CS literature aimed towards provable copyright protection.
-While the technical notion for privacy may seem closely related, as observed through NAF there are differences and there is room for more refined definitions that may capture essential differences.
-While algorithmic stability approaches hold promise in helping courts assess copyright infringement cases (an issue we further discuss in \cref{sec:discussion}), as we next discuss they cannot serve as a definitive test for copyright infringement.
-In order to see that, we next discuss the issue of copyright in the lens of the law.
-From a legal perspective, formal algorithmic stability approaches are both over and under exhaustive.
-Consequently, we will categorize this section based on these challenges.
+So far, we have provided a technical comparison between existing notions in the CS literature aimed at provable copyright protection.
+While the technical notion of privacy may seem closely related, as observed through NAF, there are differences.
+Accordingly, there is room for more refined definitions that could capture these essential differences.
+While algorithmic stability approaches hold promise in helping courts assess copyright infringement cases (an issue we further discuss in \cref{sec:discussion}), they cannot serve as a definitive test for copyright infringement.
+To see that, we next discuss the issue of copyright from a legal perspective.
+From this perspective, formal algorithmic stability approaches are both over inclusive and under-inclusive.
+Consequently, we will organize this section based on these challenges.